-HTX-011, which utilizes our Biochronomer Technology, is an investigational, long-acting, extended-release formulation of the local anesthetic bupivacaine in a fixed-dose combination with the anti-inflammatory meloxicam for the management of postoperative pain.
+HTX-011, which utilizes our Biochronomer Technology, is an investigational, long-acting, extended-release formulation of the local anesthetic bupivacaine in a fixed-dose combination with the anti-inflammatory meloxicam for postoperative pain management.
 By delivering sustained levels of both a potent anesthetic and a local anti-inflammatory agent directly to the site of tissue injury, HTX-011 was designed to deliver superior pain relief while reducing the need for systemically administered pain medications such as opioids, which carry the risk of harmful side effects, abuse and addiction.
-We recently submitted our NDA to the FDA for HTX-011.
+We submitted an NDA to the FDA for HTX-011 in October of 2018 and received Priority Review designation in December of 2018.
+A CRL was received from the FDA regarding the NDA for HTX-011 on April 30, 2019.
+The CRL stated that the FDA was unable to approve the NDA in its present form based on the need for additional CMC and non-clinical information.
+Based on the complete review of the NDA, the FDA did not identify any clinical safety or efficacy issues, and there was no requirement for further clinical studies or data analyses.
+In April 2019, we announced that the MAA for HTX-011 was validated by the EMA.
+Validation of the MAA confirms that the submission is complete and starts the EMA's Centralised Procedure.
+The EMA granted eligibility to the Centralised Procedure for HTX-011 based on it meeting the criteria of a medicinal product constituting a significant scientific innovation.
+The Centralised Procedure allows applicants to receive a marketing authorisation that is valid throughout the European Union.
+An opinion from the EMA Committee for Medicinal Products for Human Use (CHMP) is anticipated in the first half of 2020.